Over 160 leaders from across UK housing and government joined together to discuss and debate the housing crisis.

-16 October 2018 more...
+14 November 2018 more...

 Glad you clicked through but you’ll need to come back on Wednesday 29 June to find out about We Work.
 Trust us, there’s going to be some amazing stories showing how PlaceShapers up and down the country change people’s lives...

-This news reinforces the power of PlaceShaper’s for creating positive change, but the conference revealed there is still a long way to go.
-It is clear that the sector still needs certainty from Government on the funding for short-term supported housing and there is still a role for PlaceShapers to play with the Social Housing Green Paper.
+This news reinforces the power of PlaceShapers for creating positive change, but the conference - held at London's Kia Oval - revealed there is still a long way to go.
+It is clear that the sector still needs certainty from Government on the funding for short-term supported housing and there is an important role for PlaceShapers with the Social Housing Green Paper.

 “Access to good housing for many has diminished, costs have increased and opportunities have fallen.
 We have to step up and deliver.
 Between us we can and should do more.
 We should not hold back in our challenge and championing of the most disadvantaged.”

-Lord Kerslake continued, “We can’t build our way to affordability quickly.
+Lord Kerslake continued: “We can’t build our way to affordability quickly.
 We need a lot more housing year on year, decades of more.
 We need to build more social housing and to do that we need more funding.
 We need to see housing as an essential part of our country’s infrastructure.”

-Lord Kerslake went on to discuss social housing within the political sphere, “Housing is one issue that has a chance of breaking through the smothering Brexit blanket.
+Lord Kerslake went on to discuss social housing within the political sphere: “Housing is one issue that has a chance of breaking through the smothering Brexit blanket.
 We should welcome the Green Paper as it’s a positive step for social housing development.
 You should use this opportunity to embrace the Green Paper, be open to debate and engage with tenants.”

 Lors Kerslake’s closing words highlighted the value of the work PlaceShapers members are doing, expressing that, “PlaceShapers is a force for good and long may it continue to be so.”